MMU-TDMLab/CompLex/Readme.md

 When *table* is used as a noun  in the first sentence (albeit in an abstract sense) it receives a score of 0.01 indicating it is very easily understood.
 However, when it is used as a verb in the second, it is scored at 0.23, indicating a more difficult word to comprehend.

 The data comes from three sources: biblical text, biomedical articles and proceedings of the European Parliament.
 These sources were selected as they contain a natural mixture of common language and difficult to understand expressions, whilst each containing vastly different domain-specific vocabulary.
-Systems must submit on all three sub-corpora
+Systems must submit on all three sub-corpora.

 In addition to the single word task, we have also annotated multi-word expressions.
 These form a second track for our shared task.
 Systems which submit to both the single and multi word tracks will be additionally evaluated on the joint scores on both corpora.